The Far Ultraviolet Background: The Thermosphere

 The troposphere (0--12\,km) contains most of the atmosphere.
 The temperature within the stratosphere (12--50\,km) increases with height owing to absorption of solar UV by ozone.
 Once the ozone is dissociated temperature starts to decrease again with height until dissociation of oxygen and other molecules begins in the thermosphere.
 The mesosphere (50--85\,km) is the layer between the stratosphere and the thermosphere.
 It is in this layer in which meteors burn, providing a convenient layer of Na~I for laser guide-star adaptive astronomy.

-The thermosphere (80--700\,km) is the region in which low-earth satellites are located (e.g., International Space Station: 420\,km; HST 540\,km; Swift Observatory: 550\,km; {\it GALEX}: 685\,km; FUSE, 750\,km).
+The thermosphere (80 to about 700\,km) is the region in which low-earth satellites are located (e.g., International Space Station: 420\,km; HST 540\,km; Swift Observatory: 550\,km; {\it GALEX}: 685\,km; FUSE, 750\,km).
 The temperature in the thermosphere increases with height, owing to the absorption of solar EUV radiation by majority molecular species.
 Thus atoms are the primary constituents of the thermosphere.
 The temperature is strongly dependent on the solar EUV irradiance, ranging from 800\,K to 2000\,K (with strong day/night dependence).
 The radial extent of the thermosphere is quite sensitive to solar EUV, puffing up to 1000\,km during solar maximum and receding to 500\,km during solar minimum.

 The density, ionization fraction and temperature of the thermosphere were obtained from the Community Coordinating Modeling Center (CCMC) portal\footnote{ \url{https://ccmc.gsfc.nasa.gov/about.php}}: MSIS-E-90 (``Mass Spectrometer and Incoherent Scatter radar - Exosphere-[19]90") for the run of neutral particles (Figure~\ref{fig:Thermosphere_Profile}) and IRI-2016 (International Reference Ionosphere -- 2016).
+Hydrogen is a minority species in the thermosphere and, furthermore, suffers from outflow.
+As such, \citet{bhn+01} argue that the hydrogen density profile in MSIS is not reliable.

-\subsection{The Ionosphere}
+\section{The Ionosphere}